-Social media giant Instagram has recently launched their ‘Reels’ section – an in-app competitive feature to TikTok which allows you to upload short-form video content.
+In 2020, social media giant Instagram launched their ‘Reels’ section – an in-app competitive feature to TikTok which allows you to upload short-form video content.

 When used strategically, Reels can be another great way businesses can boost brand reach and exposure.

 So how should you go about using it and what exactly should you post?
 We’ve got you covered below with our Reely easy guide… 😏